Eriklps/movies-lib-react/README.md

 Movies Lib React

-React project, consuming a <a href="https://developer.themoviedb.org/docs">TMDB API</a>, created with Vite.
+React project, consuming a <a href="https://developer.themoviedb.org/docs">TMDB API</a>.

 I'm worked on this project to learn about React and APIs. 📚